THERE OUGHTA BE A LAW!

 — Avoid sending form letters or pre-printed postcards.
 If you are unfamiliar with an issue, a sample letter can give you a crash course in the details of the legislation, but a brief, original letter goes a long way in getting your legislator’s attention.

-— If you must use email, treat it as if it were a letter.
-Put your legislators name and address at the top of the email and at the bottom, put your full name and mailing address.
-Do NOT just use your screen name.
+— If you use email, treat it as if it were a letter.
+Put your legislators name and address at the top of the email and at the bottom put your full name and mailing address.
+Do NOT just use your email address.

 — Ask for a response.
 If you don't get one within a month’s time, follow up.

 Sources of information about legislators, legislative process and pending legislation